Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFileContent.md

 ### -File
 Specifies a file as a **CloudFile** object.
 This cmdlet gets the file that this parameter specifies.
-To obtain a **CloudFile** object, use the Get-AzureStorageFile cmdlet.
+To obtain a **CloudFile** object, use the Get-AzStorageFile cmdlet.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.File.CloudFile